rsksmart/lumino/docs/0.0.4/install_ubuntu.md

 ### 1. Get the code

 Get the code from [the Github page](https://github.com/rsksmart/lumino/).
-You can either clone the repo or get the compressed code from the [releases page](https://github.com/rsksmart/lumino/releases).
+You can either clone the repo or get the compressed version from the [releases page](https://github.com/rsksmart/lumino/releases).

 Let's call your local path in which the code resides `$RIF_LUMINO_PATH`.